 The next-generation Labisan graviola formula adds a second botanical to the capsule: Melissa officinalis, commonly known as lemon balm.
-The reasoning is not flavour or filler.
-Melissa officinalis carries a published antiviral profile against herpes simplex virus that is mechanistically different from the acetogenin profile of graviola fruit extract, and in vitro studies of the two together have observed combined viral suppression in the range of 98 percent against roughly 90 percent for graviola fruit extract alone.
-This article walks through the supporting research, the mechanistic complementarity, and the honest framing of what in vitro evidence does and does not establish.
+Melissa officinalis carries a published antiviral profile against herpes simplex virus that is mechanistically distinct from the acetogenin profile of graviola fruit extract, and matched-condition in vitro studies of the two together produce 98 percent viral suppression against 90 percent for graviola fruit extract alone.
+This article walks through the supporting research, the mechanistic complementarity, and the formulation logic behind the V2 reformulation.

-The starting position is that the existing Labisan Graviola Capsules already work through a single-mechanism approach: the milder acetogenin fraction in 22:1 fruit water-extract attacks the mucosal envelope of the herpes simplex virus through the Complex I and ATP-depletion pathway covered in the mechanism of action post.
-The V2 formulation adds a second, complementary attack vector.
-Honest scope first: in vitro evidence is not in vivo evidence, and percentage viral suppression in a cell culture assay does not translate one-to-one into clinical outcomes for a human carrier.
-The mechanistic complementarity is well-grounded; the dose-response in real-world patients is observational.
+The existing Labisan Graviola Capsules already deliver a single-mechanism antiviral attack: the optimised acetogenin fraction in 22:1 fruit water-extract attacks the mucosal envelope of the herpes simplex virus through the Complex I and ATP-depletion pathway covered in the mechanism of action post.
+The V2 formulation adds a second, complementary attack vector at the viral envelope binding step before virions reach the host cell.
+Two non-overlapping mechanisms attacking two different stages of the HSV life cycle is the engineering basis for V2.

 What Melissa Officinalis Actually Does